The Bridge to Never Land: Characters

 Lord Ombra: Ombra, the main villain in the series, returns in this book as a flock of big black birds.
 He has been severely damaged because of his fights with Peter throughout the series.
 Lord Ombra is split into the birds, so if one is killed, he still has more lives.
 He still maintains his ability to take over people's mind by stealing their shadows and finding info.

 Captain Hook: Captain Hook is a pirate captain who is stuck on Never Land.
 He yearns to get off the island.
 He used to be called Black "Stache" Moustache.
 He desires starstuff so he can again become the most feared on the seven seas.
 He hates Peter for cutting off his hand, now only a stump covered by his razor hook.
 He is also terrified of "Mister Grin", a huge crocodile.

-Mr Magill: Mr Magill, who appeared in previous volumes, is a posthumously referenced.
-He own wolves and a bear.
+Mr Magill: Mr Magill, who appeared in previous volumes, he is posthumously referenced.
+He owns wolves and a bear.
 He is a Starcatcher who helped Peter, and other Starcatchers.
 He is the one who hid the paper mentioned at the beginning of Bridge to Neverland, the paper which starts the whole adventure.
 His wolves are the ancestors of the wolves in the cave that has the starstuff hidden in it.

 Albert Einstein: Einstein is a famous German physicist, discoverer of the Theory of Relativity.
 In the prologue, Einstein is recruited by the Starcatchers to create an Einstein-Rosen Bridge (the "Bridge" of the title) which seals Never Land off from the outside world.
 A secret history of Einstein's connection to Never Land is one of the novel's driving themes.